 How to Ensure SSDLC?

-Since Secure SDLC involves changing existing processes, implementing new tools and more importantly, driving a cultural change within a number of teams, a path to well-functioning Secure SDLC is usually unique for each organization and can even differ amongst various business units.
+Since secure SDLC involves changing existing processes, implementing new tools and more importantly, driving a cultural change within a number of teams, a path to well-functioning secure SDLC is usually unique for each organization and can even differ amongst various business units.

-- Since SSDLC will change how multiple teams work and interact, it’s important for everyone to go into this experience with an open mind and for the security team to have the mindset of empowering developers to secure their own applications
+Since SSDLC will change how multiple teams work and interact, it’s important for everyone to go into this experience with an open mind, and for the security team to have the mindset of empowering developers to secure their own applications

 SSDLC and DevSecOps

-Secure SDLC is focused on how the application is designed and how it is built, while DevSecOps seeks to shift ownership of the production environment for each application from the hands of traditional IT teams to the developers while automating build, test and release processes as much as possible.
+Secure SDLC is focused on how the application is designed and built; DevSecOps seeks to shift ownership of the production environment for each application away from traditional IT teams and into the hands of the developers.
+This lets developers focus on automating build, test, and release processes as much as possible.